tyc/successfulunittest/manuscript/Let_Get_Testing.md

 This test code satisfies the three requirements of `req_PWM1`, `req_PWM2` and `req_PWM3`.
 The rest of the requirements would be tested within the software integration testing as it involves several of the functions.

+When I run the coverage tool to see the code coverage, it shows that line executed coverage has increased to 65%.

+	localhost:HAL tehnyitchin$ gcov -f -b pwm_if.gcno
+	Function 'init_pwm_if'
+	Lines executed:100.00% of 11
+	Branches executed:100.00% of 4
+	Taken at least once:100.00% of 4
+	No calls

+	Function 'deinit_pwm_if'
+	Lines executed:0.00% of 6
+	No branches
+	No calls

+	Function 'set_pwm_if'
+	Lines executed:100.00% of 15
+	Branches executed:100.00% of 12
+	Taken at least once:91.67% of 12
+	No calls

+	Function 'get_pwm_if'
+	Lines executed:0.00% of 8
+	Branches executed:0.00% of 2
+	Taken at least once:0.00% of 2
+	No calls

+	File 'pwm_if.c'
+	Lines executed:65.00% of 40
+	Branches executed:88.89% of 18
+	Taken at least once:83.33% of 18
+	No calls
+	pwm_if.c:creating 'pwm_if.c.gcov'

+The test case for `get_pwm_if()` would also go through a similar process.
+All the different inputs and its corresponding expected outputs have been analysed and determined, it becomes quite easy to develop the test code.

+I have left the test code as an exercise for the reader so I won't show what my implementation might have been.